sarahquigley/mock-dom-element/README.md

-# Coffeescript Skeleton
+# Coffeescript Library Skeleton

-A skeleton for creating web applications in Coffeescript (and SCSS).
+A skeleton for creating javascript libraries in Coffeescript.

 ## Installing dependencies